devxhubcom/Backend-Assessment-level-v.1.0/README.md

 Project brief
 =
 ### Procedure's to be followed:
 1. You can do this assessment in two ways.
 By yourself or with our team.
-Better work with our team by collaborating cause if you are stuck anywhere they will guide you thoroughly.
 2. To work with our team you’ll need a Skype ID.
 And then please join with this Skype ID: hadisur_rahman
-4. You’re allowed to upload the code to any free hosting resources and can share the project live demo link while pushing the code in git repo.
-However, you’re committed to destroying that demo link after finishing the assessment or assignment.
-5. Please keep your branch up to date.

 ## Requirements
-1. Create a github repo, make it private and work on it.
+1. Create a github repo, and work on it, and share with us [join the above skype ID for sharing the repo link].
 2. Use Django Framework and Django Rest Framework.
     * We will specify those for specific tasks.
 3. If you want you can use Docker to Dockerize your project - [Why Should You Use Docker](https://www.geeksforgeeks.org/why-should-you-use-docker-7-major-reasons/#:~:text=1%20Consistent%20%26%20Isolated%20Environment.%20The%20very%20first,by%20default%20compared%20to%20the%20case%20with%20)